Elastic solids with strain-gradient elastic boundary surfaces: Introduction

 \subsection{Surface stressed solid bodies}

 The study of surface tension for solids was initiated by Gibbs in 1857, and it is now widely accepted that surface tension and more general surfaces stresses must be accounted for when modeling mechanical structures at small length scales.
-In particular, interfaces\footnote{By an interface, we mean a thin region separating either two distinct materials or two distinct phases of a material.} between a bulk solid and its environment can form due to various mechanisms including coating or atomic rearrangement during fracture.
-A way to mathematically model such an interface is by endowing part of the three-dimensional body's two-dimensional boundary with it's own thermodynamic properties that are distinct from the bulk (such as energy).
+In particular, interfaces between a three-dimensional solid and its environment can form due to various mechanisms including coating or atomic rearrangement during fracture.\footnote{By an interface, we mean a thin region separating either two distinct materials or two distinct phases of a material.} A way to mathematically model such an interface is by endowing part of the three-dimensional body's two-dimensional boundary with it's own thermodynamic properties that are distinct from the substrate (such as energy).

-Motivated by modeling the apparent compressive surface stresses in certain cleaved crystals, Gurtin and Murdoch \cite{GurtinMurd75, GurtinMurd78} developed a rigorous general theory of material surface stresses that accounts for the surface's resistance to stretching (but not flexure).
+Motivated by modeling the observed compressive surface stresses in certain cleaved crystals, Gurtin and Murdoch \cite{GurtinMurd75, GurtinMurd78} developed a rigorous general theory of material surface stresses that accounts for the surface's resistance to stretching (but not flexure).
 Their celebrated theory has been used to model a wide arrange of phenomena over the past 45 years, especially recently due to advances in nanoscience and nanotechnology.
-In the special case of a hyperelastic, three-dimensional bulk solid with reference configuration $\cl B$ and material surface $\cl S \subseteq \p \cl B$, the field equations for the current configuration $\bs \chi: \cl B \rar \bs \chi(\cl B)$ are the Euler-Lagrange equations associated to the total strain energy
+In the special case of a Green-elastic, three-dimensional solid with reference configuration $\cl B$ and material surface $\cl S \subseteq \p \cl B$, the field equations for the current configuration $\bs \chi: \cl B \rar \bs \chi(\cl B)$ are the Euler-Lagrange equations associated to the total strain energy

 where we omit the possible explicit dependence of the functions $W$ and $U$ on points in $\cl B$ and $\cl S$ (see Figure \ref{f:1}).
 Here $\bs C$ is the left Cauchy-Green stretch tensor and $\msC$ is the left Cauchy-Green surface stretch tensor, the pullbacks by $\bs \chi$ of the metric tensors on $\bs \chi(\cl B)$ and $\bs \chi(\cl S)$, respectively.
-In particular, the material surface stress tensor is derived from the surface energy density $U(\msC)$ in analogy with the bulk's Piola stress being derived from the bulk energy density $W(\bs C)$.
+In particular, the material surface stress tensor is derived from the surface energy density $U(\msC)$ in analogy with the substrate's Piola stress being derived from the substrate energy density $W(\bs C)$.